hollasch/LSON/README.md

 Sample Humon File
 ------------------

-    (First, notice that you can have comments.
+    (First, anything in parentheses is a comment.
 Take that, JSON.)

     ((  Double-parentheses comments require whitespace after the opener and before the closer (new lines count as whitespace).
 This means that